DanRich123/AlpineEM/examples/three_port_stripline_TEM_waveguide/README.md

 | OpenMP (multi-threaded CPU) | --         |
 | Single-threaded (default)   | --       |

 > **Note:** Due to the size and number of time steps, OpenACC was over 15x faster than the default version.
 These timings depend heavily on hardware, problem size, and system load — use them only as a rough point of reference, not a direct benchmark against other software.

+## References
+[1] Richardson et al....